lnros/real-estate-web-scraping/README.md

 With both versions it is possible to either print the results to the screen or to save them in csv files.

 ### The slow (but 100% scraping)
-This version accesses each webpage we want to scrap information from and, with [Selenium](https://www.selenium.dev/selenium/docs/api/py/index.html#).
+This version accesses each webpage we want to scrap information from with [Selenium](https://www.selenium.dev/selenium/docs/api/py/index.html#).

 New homes not implemented yet.